What makes the International School of Louisiana unique?

 Do I get preference if I live near the school?

-No. All Jefferson Parish students can apply to our Jefferson Parish campus, and all Louisiana students can apply to our Uptown and Westbank campuses.
-There is no preference for students who live close to one of our schools.
+No. There is no preference for students who live close to one of our schools.

 What does the entrance screening consist of?

 For students who want to enter kindergarten or first grade during the regular admissions window, we require a language readiness screening.
 Students who want to enter ISL in grades 2 – 8 are required to pass a language proficiency exam in their target language of French or Spanish.
-Students who enter 1st grade late – after ISL’s October break – will be required to demonstrate the appropriate language proficiency.
 The exam tests for the grade-level ability to read, write, listen, and talk about academic content in the target language.

 ISL is not considered a highly-selective school, because unlike many other high-performing public elementary schools, our screening does not measure intelligence, aptitude, or previous learning.
 We have successful students at ISL with Autism Spectrum Disorders, Dyslexia, ADHD, mobility impairments, and other disabilities.